mazelab/haraka-plugins/README.md

 Mysql query Should be configured to suit your environment:

-    query = SELECT address FROM users WHERE address = '%u'
+    query = SELECT email FROM users WHERE email = '%u'

-The query must return anything.
+The query must return any value.

 #### Query Replacements:

 %u = entire user@domain

-    query = SELECT address FROM users WHERE address = '%u' -> SELECT address FROM users WHERE address = 'test@test.dev'
+    query = SELECT email FROM users WHERE email = '%u' -> SELECT email FROM users WHERE email = 'test@test.dev'

 %n = user part of user@domain

-    query = SELECT address FROM users WHERE user = '%n' -> SELECT address FROM users WHERE user = 'test'
+    query = SELECT email FROM users WHERE user = '%n' -> SELECT email FROM users WHERE user = 'test'

 %d = domain part of user@domain

-    query = SELECT address FROM users WHERE domain = '%d' -> SELECT address FROM users WHERE domain = 'test.dev'
+    query = SELECT email FROM users WHERE domain = '%d' -> SELECT email FROM users WHERE domain = 'test.dev'